 - Implanted prosthetics

-Bringing Class III Medical Devices to Market
+Bringing Class III medical devices to market

-The first step towards classifying your Medical Device is to navigate the FDA Classification regulations, the list of 16 categories for medical devices according to medical specialization.
+The first step towards classifying your medical device is to navigate the FDA classification regulations, the list of 16 categories for medical devices according to medical specialization.

 As an example, we'll show you the steps to identify the classification of a blood pressure alarm.
-The device is classified under category 870: Cardiovascular devices.
+The device is classified under Category 870: cardiovascular devices.

 Once you've located the relevant medical specialty, click on the category, and navigate the list of devices until you find an equivalent and the associated device code.

 Click on the device code and open the guidelines.
 The device classification is listed under section (b).
 In this case, we can see that we're dealing with a Class II medium-risk device.